friedrich12/labrepo/README.md

 **Licensing**

-This project (talk about how its licensed).
+This project is open-source.
 Please see the license.md file for more information.

 **Contributions**